nanostores/nanostores/README.md

 ### Maps Templates

 Map templates was created for similar stores like for the store for each post in the blog where you have many posts.
+It is like class in ORM frameworks.

-Other state managers uses a single store `postsList` with an array.
+This is advanced tool, which could be too complicated to be used on every case.
+But it will be very useful for creating libraries like `react-query`.
+See [Logux Client] for example.

 Nano Stores has map templates, to use a separated store for each item because of: